Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Oregon

-UO requires all drone flights on campus to be approved by the Office of Safety and Risk Services prior to operation.
-Operators must demonstrate compliance with FAA Part 107 or recreational rules, and provide proof of authorization.
-Autzen Stadium TFR applies during football games and major events.
+UO requires all drone flights on campus to be approved by the Office of Safety and Risk Services.
+Autzen Stadium is subject to TFR restrictions during football games and athletic events.

-Restrictions: Safety and Risk Services approval required for all campus flights.
-Stadium TFR active during events (3 nautical miles, 1 hour before/after).
-No flights without prior written authorization.
-Commercial operations require additional review.
+Restrictions: Office of Safety and Risk Services approval required before any drone flight.
+Stadium TFR during athletic events.
+No flights without prior authorization.

 Oregon State University

-Restrictions: Environmental Health & Safety approval required for all campus flights.
-Stadium TFR active during events.
-No flights without prior written authorization.
-Research drone use requires additional departmental approval.
+Restrictions: Environmental Health & Safety approval required before drone flight.
+Stadium TFR during events.
+No flights without prior EHS authorization.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.